minetest/minetest/doc/lua_api.md

     stepheight = 0,
-    -- If positive number, object will climb upwards when it moves -- horizontally against a `walkable` node, if the height difference -- is within `stepheight`.
-    -- Values bigger than twice the collisionbox Y won't work.
+    -- If positive number, object will climb upwards when it moves -- horizontally against a `walkable` node, if the height difference -- is within `stepheight` and if the object current max Y is greater -- or equal than the node max Y.

     automatic_face_movement_dir = 0.0,
     -- Automatically set yaw to movement direction, offset in degrees.